Strategic Design of the UIS Student Union

 Supportive of Social Interaction

-Currently, students, faculty, and others have few places to gather, creating a lack of “social density.”
-Situated at the crossroads of campus, the Student Union will address that need, becoming a destination for virtually everyone who comes to UIS, making it the social heart of campus and a place “to see and be seen.”
+Prior to the Student Union opening, students, faculty, and others had few places to gather, creating a lack of “social density.”
+Situated at the crossroads of campus, the Student Union addresses that need, becoming a destination for virtually everyone who comes to UIS, making it the social heart of campus and a place “to see and be seen.”